Will Crewdson: Adam Ant guitarist

-Support tour work
+Other collaborations and live work

-He also continues to work in the USA with long-term collaborator LIVAN and has completed support tours with this artist opening for Alice Cooper, Aerosmith and Peter Murphy.
+He then worked with Greek singer LIVAN touring and writing with him.
+Live work with this artist included opening for Alice Cooper, Aerosmith, New Model Army and Peter Murphy.

 As well as these projects, Crewdson has also played guitar for the following: Bow Wow Wow, Malcolm McLaren, Tom Jones, Bryan Ferry, Martin Degville, Celine Dion, Appleton, Pigface, Tyler James, T-Rexstasy and Dragons.

 Flesh for Lulu

 In 2013, Nick Marsh announced that he was forming a new line-up of Flesh for Lulu which included Crewdson on guitar.

+Flesh played in the UK and Spain with this lineup right up to Marsh’s death from cancer in 2015.
+They also did a full UK tour supporting Goo Goo Dolls.

 Rejoining Adam Ant

 Crewdson rejoined Adam Ant in early 2014 as joint lead guitarist for his UK live shows which included a one-off Hammersmith Apollo gig.
-Ant's classic Dirk Wears White Sox album was played in its entirety at this show, which was later released as the concert DVD Dirk Live At The Apollo.
+Ant's classic Dirk Wears White Sox album was played in its entirety at this show, which was later released as the concert DVD Dirk Live at the Apollo.
 He was also featured in Jack Bond's full-length documentary about Ant, The Blueblack Hussar which was released on DVD in July 2014.
 Crewdson was sole guitarist for Ant following the sudden death of bandmate Tom Edwards during a US tour in January 2017 until the recruitment of replacement Adam Leach later that year.

+He has toured extensively throughout the UK and USA with Adam and continues to do so to this day.

 The Selecter

-In 2015, Crewdson joined The Selecter on guitar and also released his first album with electrorock duo She Made Me Do It which features Shaheena Dax from Rachel Stamp on vocals.
+In 2015, Crewdson joined The Selecter on guitar.
+He toured the world with them for 5 years and provided guitar on their 2017 Daylight (The Selecter album) album.

-Solo work
+Gaye Bykers on Acid

+In August 2023 Will started playing with Gaye Bykers on Acid commencing with a high profile set at Rebellion Festival.
+For these gigs he goes under the pseudonym Billy Boy Byker.

+Scant Regard

-Crewdson has also released seven solo albums under the name Scant Regard.
-This is mainly instrumental electronic-led guitar-driven music taking in influences from punk, techno, dub, surf style rock'n'roll and Spaghetti Western soundtracks sometimes featuring guest vocalists.
+Crewdson has released eight solo albums under the name Scant Regard.
+This is mainly instrumental electronic-led guitar-driven music taking in influences from punk, techno, dub, surf style rock'n'roll and Spaghetti Western soundtracks sometimes featuring guest vocalists including Pauline Black, Mary Byker and Maggie K De Monde from Scarlet Fantastic.

+He also provided the recurring intro and outro theme music for Richard Herring’s award winning RHLSTP podcast.

+Scant Regard’s one man show has been seen live in the UK, USA, Europe and Australia.
+He has also supported bands such as EMF, Jesus Jones, Spear of Destiny (band) and Electric Six.

+She Made Me Do It

+2015 saw him release his first album with electronic rock band She Made Me Do It, which features Shaheena Dax from Rachel Stamp on vocals and bass.
+They are still releasing new albums and EPs as well as playing live, supporting such bands as Goodbye Mr Mackenzie, Balaam and the Angel and The Chameleons.

+Reverend Guitars

+Crewdson is endorsed by Reverend Guitars.